We now know it to be true — what you eat can have a big effect not only on your physical health but on your brain health too.

 In one recent study, researchers found that those participants who followed the Mediterranean or Mediterranean-DASH intervention for neurodegenerative delay (MIND) diets — which consist of fruits and vegetables, whole grains, nuts, olive oil and fish — had a lower risk of memory problems.
 Those who regularly followed them scored significantly better on thinking and memory tests than those who ate less healthy diets.

-In a recent survey by the AARP Foundation, adults aged 40 and older who reported eating healthy foods most of the time were twice as likely as those who rarely ate a nutritious diet to rate their mental sharpness as “excellent” or “very good.”
+Moreover, in a recent survey by the AARP Foundation, adults aged 40 and older who reported eating healthy or best foods for brain healthmost of the time were twice as likely as those who rarely ate a nutritious diet to rate their mental sharpness as “excellent” or “very good.”
 Those who ate seafood just about every week but not red meat also reported better brain health and a higher average mental well-being score than those who ate red meat but not seafood.

 “Many of us have gotten used to the idea of heart-healthy foods,” said Sarah Lock, AARP senior vice president for policy and executive director of the AARP’s Global Council on Brain Health (GCBH), “But, now, we know that those same foods can make a big difference in our brain health as well.”